CodePushGo/website/src/content/blog/en/capacitor-cli-project-setup-guide.md

 ### Adding iOS and Android

-Start by installing the necessary platform-specific packages using the Capacitor CLI:
+Start by installing the necessary platform-specific packages using the React Native CLI:

 ```bash
 npm install @capacitor/ios @capacitor/android